joegaudet/sproutcore-wysiwyg/README.md

 	})

 ## Add Commands
-To create a custom command, create an object which mixes in the SC.WYSIWYGCommand mixin and add it to the command factory.
+To create a custom command, create an object which mixes in SC.WYSIWYGCommand and add it to the command factory.

 	MyApp.MyCommand = SC.Object.extend(SC.WYSIWYGCommand, {
 		commandName: 'myMagicCommand',